-Hypervolemia is a condition in which there is too much fluid in the blood.
-It is also known as fluid overload.
+Hypervolemia, or fluid overload, is a condition in which there is too much fluid in the blood.
 Although the body does need plenty of fluid to remain healthy, too much can cause a dangerous imbalance.

 Hypervolemia is usually a result of an underlying health problem.
 However, mild hypervolemia can occur after eating foods with too much sodium or during hormonal changes.
 Mild hypervolemia usually resolves on its own if there are no other health problems.